Allen Tate Realtors

-Allen Tate Realtors is an American independent real estate company headquartered in Charlotte, North Carolina, with 41 offices and more than 1,500 employees in North and South Carolina.
+Allen Tate Realtors is an American independent real estate company headquartered in Charlotte, North Carolina, with 75 offices and 1,800 agents in North and South Carolina.

 As of 2017, Allen Tate was the largest real estate company in the Carolinas; the sixth in the nation among independently owned, non-franchised brokers; and the tenth in the nation among the top 500 largest real estate companies (ranked by closed transaction sides for 2017).

 Allen Tate Realtors is a founding member of Leading Real Estate Companies of the World, a network of more than 140,000 affiliated agents in 30 countries.
 In 2013, this network accounted for 686,947 home sales units (26.7% of all home sales units in the United States).

 History

 The Allen Tate Company was formed in 1957 by H. Allen Tate, Jr. after graduating from the University of North Carolina.
 The company's first office was located in the Tryon Plaza building at 112 S. Tryon St. in Charlotte, with the company selling both real estate and insurance.

 By 2019, Allen Tate Realtors' headquarters was in Charlotte at 6700 Fairview Road in the South Park area.
 The company had offices in the Charlotte, Triad and Triangle regions of North Carolina, and in the Upstate and Greater Charlotte regions of South Carolina.
 By 2017, it had a A+ rating from the Better Business Bureau.